plone/documentation/docs/classic-ui/images.md

 `http://localhost:8080/Plone/news-item1/@@images/3d182f34-8773-4f20-a79d-8774c3151b7e.jpeg`

 This is useful for caching URLs in Varnish or the browser.
 In case the uploaded image or scale definitions have changed, they will be saved again under a different UID.
 This changes the URL and forces either the browser, or a cache proxy such as Varnish, to fetch it again.
 When a scale has changed, the old stored entry in the annotation will be deleted after 24h.
+If one changes an image which is used in multiple pages, the updated versions will only be shown after a restart of the Plone instance, saving the pages again or after 24h.

 (classic-ui-images-image-tag-label)=